GNOME/tinysparql/docs/reference/libtracker-sparql/migrating-2to3.md

+---
+title: Migrating from 2.x to 3.0
+short-description: Migrating from libtracker-sparql 2.x to 3.0 ...

-Title: Migrating from libtracker-sparql 2.x to 3.0
+# Migrating from libtracker-sparql 2.x to 3.0

 Tracker 3.0 is a new major version, containing some large syntax and conceptual changes.